Explore health content from A to Z.

 Feeling tired all the time.

-Following a healthy lifestyle by eating healthy, reducing stress, and finding the right balance of rest and activity can help reduce symptoms of arthritis.
+Following a healthy lifestyle by losing weight and exercising can help reduce symptoms of osteoarthritis.
+Medications can be very helpful for rheumatoid arthritis.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |